SegersIan/knowledge-base/content/cybersecurity/security-governance-and-compliance.md

   * each Business unit implements as they see fit.

 ## Understanding Policy Documents
-* **Information Security Policy Framework** contains documents that are designed to describe the cybersecurity progam of an organization.
+* **Information Security Policy Framework** contains documents that are designed to describe the cybersecurity program of an organization.
 * Generally include **4 types of documents**: Policies, Standards, Procuedures and Guidelines
   * These categories vary from organization to organization, as long they achieve their desired purpose.
 * **What influences your policies**
   * *Organization's business objectives*
   * *Regulatory and legal requirements* (e.g PCI-DSS)
   * *Industry-specific considerations* (e.g. Banking)
-  * *Jurisdiction-specfifc considerations* (e.g A land, state, village...)
+  * *Jurisdiction-specific considerations* (e.g., a land, state, village...)

 ### Policies
 * **Short: High-Level statements of management intent.**
 * **Compliance with a Policy is mandatory**
-* **Approval** is high level (e.g. CEO).
-By keeping the policies very high level, the CISO remains flexibility to adapt and change specific requirements,
+* **Approval** is high level (e.g., CEO).
+By keeping the policies very high level, the CISO remains flexible to adapt and change specific requirements,
   * So a policy will refer more to `there will be standards` and not `those 5 specific standards`
 * **Content** - Broad statements about cybersecurity objectives
   * Examples
     * Statement about importance of Cybersecurity to the organization.
     * Requirement that anyone + contracts takes measures to protect CIA properties
-    * Designation of CISO or other lead/executivie on cybersecurity
+    * Designation of CISO or other lead/executive on cybersecurity
-    * Delegation of authorit to CISO or whatever executive on cybersecurity
+    * Delegation of authority to CISO or whatever executive on cybersecurity
   * Avoid details and concrete things
     * Else it needs re-appoval and high maintance of the document.
 Cause changes happen regularly
 * **Examples** of Policy documents